 Interrupters are phrases that break the flow of a sentence to provide additional detail.
 Put commas around interrupters.

 It was unfortunately the end of winter vacation.

 It was, unfortunately, the end of winter vacation.

 A squinting modifier is a word, phrase, or clause that could modify the word before it or the word after it.

 Solution: Put the modifier next to the word it should modify.

 Students who rarely study get bad grades.
 OR: Students who study get bad grades rarely.

 Singular subjects take singular verbs and plural subjects take plural verbs.

 Michael study at the library every day.

-There you have it: The top ten student writing mistakes, just in time for finals.
+There you have it: the top ten student writing mistakes, just in time for finals.
 The writing skills that come from identifying common errors will help you make clearer points in your writing now and in the future.
-I encourage you to print out this post and take it to class with you next semester…you never know if a teacher will give you a back-to-school essay on the first day.
+I encourage you to print out this post and take it to class with you next semester.
+You never know when a teacher might assign you a back-to-school essay on the first day.
 Happy writing and stay tuned for more tips designed to take your writing to the next level!